steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/Usage+guidelines.md

 ## 12. Use in Categories or URLs
 Use of “**VST**” in URLs or category names (e.g., www.myreviews.com/VSTplugins/) is allowed if:
   - The category is descriptive and generic.
-  - Only products that use or are created using the **VST** 3 SDK are listed.
+  - Only products that use or are created using the **VST SDK** are listed.

 ## 13. Combinations or Variants
 It is not permitted to create modified terms or compositions such as “VSTi” or other abbreviations, blends, or derivatives.